davidselassie/imagepipe/proposal.md

 ### Main / Gallery Page

-The main / gallery page will show a vertical list of mashups with artists' names below each.
+The main / gallery page will show a vertical list of mashups.
 The ten most recent mashups will be displayed on the page.

 In the header, there will be a link to the upload page.

 ### Upload Page

-The upload page will have a form where the user can fill in their name as the artists and upload an image and then submit both.
+The upload page will have a form where the user can upload an image.

 There will be a confirmation alert if the image is uploaded successfully.